teetotum/match-container/README.md

 ### ContainerQueryListEvent

 The `ContainerQueryListEvent` is the event argument type produced by a `change` event on `ContainerQueryList`.
-It exposes the properties:
+It exposes two properties:

-- `container: string`: corresponds to the `containerQueryString` argument provided to `.matchContainer()`
+- `container: string` corresponds to the `containerQueryString` argument provided to `.matchContainer()`
-- `matches: boolean`: use this property to check whether the container query matches
+- `matches: boolean` use this property to check whether the container query matches

 ## How it works